 When my son came out of the previous test, he seemed down in the dumps.
 We knew right then and there, that the results were probably not going to be what we had hoped for, and that we would be exploring other options.
 After taking Prepscholar, he came out of the test with a huge smile on his face and told us right away that he did so much better."

--- Eileen H. Virginia
+— Eileen H. Virginia

 Read more customer stories here!

-We could easily charge more, but there's a simple reason we try our best to keep prices down: we WANT you to score higher.
-We WANT you to get into the school of your choice.
-After all, that's why we've even given you our product’s top strategy in this guide for FREE above.
-So accept our offer for our PrepScholar Complete SAT Prep program for just $399, and get started today.
+We could easily charge more, but there's a simple reason we try our best to keep prices down: we want you to score higher.
+We want you to get into the school of your choice.
+After all, that's why we've even given you our top strategy in this guide for free.
+So why not accept our offer for our Complete SAT Prep program for just $397 and get started today?

 You're Protected Two Ways